chengame/vscode-control/README.md

 # Visual Studio Code - Control

-A Raycast extension to help you interact with VS Code or other code editors based on it (Cursor, Windsurf, Trae, ...).
+A Raycast extension to help you interact with VS Code or other code editors based on it (Cursor, Windsurf, Trae).

 > It has been created specifically for my personal use, but I thought it could be useful to others as well.
 > For macOS only.
 It will not work on Raycast for Windows.